RichWeir/hello-world/README.md

 # hello-world
 My name is Rich and I am new to GitHub.
+I am trying to figure out how to get something to merge.